Arvindprksh/arvindprksh.github.io/_posts/Etc/2016-10-11-Remote_Desktop_Connection_Manager.md

 ---
 layout: post
-title: the Remote Desktop Connection Manager in windows
+title: The Remote Desktop Connection Manager in windows
 subtitle: What is the Remote Desktop Connection Manager ?
 category: SSD (Solid State Drives)
 tags: [utility]